Placide Tempels: Life

 Tempels was born in Berlaar, Belgium.
 Born Frans Tempels, he took the name "Placide" on his entry into a Franciscan seminary in 1924.
 After his ordination to the priesthood in 1930 he taught for a short time in Belgium before being posted to the Belgian Congo (now the Democratic Republic of the Congo) in 1933.
 He stayed there for twenty-nine years, broken by only two short stays back in Belgium.
 In April 1962 he returned to live in a Franciscan monastery in Hasselt, where he died in 1977.

 Bantu Philosophy

 Though neither African nor a philosopher, Tempels had a huge influence on African philosophy through the publication in 1945 of his book La philosophie bantoue, published in the English language in 1959 as Bantu Philosophy.

 Philosophie bantoue

-Also in 1945, the Philosophie bantoue was published by Father Placide Tempels and immediately triggered a voracious debate among African philosophers, including Alexis Kagame and Mubabinge Bilolo.
-Paulin Hountondji disdainfully called Tempels' ideas ethnophilosophies and as such nothing more than a classical ethnological study of Africa and its peoples.
+Also in 1945, Philosophie bantoue was published by Father Placide Tempels and immediately triggered a voracious debate among African philosophers, including Alexis Kagame and Mubabinge Bilolo.
+Paulin Hountondji critiqued Tempels' ideas as ethnophilosophy and as such within the mainstream tradition of functionalist ethnographic study of Africa and its peoples.